WhatsApp/erlt/doc/05_structs.md

   x.
 ```

-**Representation of open records in the language of types is quite limiting.**
+**Representation of open structs in the language of types is quite limiting.**

-It is possible to express a generic update for a "closed" record:
+It is possible to express a generic update for a "closed" structs:

 ```erlang
 -spec update_x(#{ x: = A}, A) -> #{x := A}.